bingqichen/cnode-react/README.md

 # cnode app with React && SSR

 ## How to run
-- First, you should install installed pm2
+- First, you should installed pm2

 - Use npm